caleblareau/shinyTeach/README.md

 # shinyTeach
-### Caleb Lareau
+By Caleb Lareau

-Overview of Shiny apps through two interactive examples.
+- Overview of R/Shiny apps through two interactive examples.
+- Introduction to HTML widgets for light weight data sharing.

-## Useful links
+# Useful links

+## R/Shiny
 There's a ton of information on Shiny out there, but not all of them are worth your time.
 Here are my recommendations:
 - RStudio [tutorial](http://shiny.rstudio.com/tutorial/lesson1/) is pretty dry but useful if the core concepts are still a bit confusing (Beginner)
 - ~1 hour [YouTube video](https://www.youtube.com/watch?v=Ido56dwDTg8) from [Joe Cheng](https://github.com/jcheng5), one of the main developers of Shiny.
 (Beginner/Intermediate)